WOMC

-WOMC (104.3 FM, "104.3 WOMC") is a commercial radio station in Detroit, Michigan.
-It airs a classic hits radio format and is owned by Audacy, Inc. The transmitter and studios are both located on American Drive off 11 Mile Road in Southfield, Michigan.
+WOMC (104.3 FM, "104.3 WOMC") is a commercial radio station licensed to Detroit, Michigan.
+It airs a classic hits radio format and is owned by Audacy, Inc. The studios are located on American Drive off 11 Mile Road in Southfield, Michigan.
+The transmitter is located on Woodward Heights Blvd. in Ferndale.

-WOMC has an effective radiated power (ERP) of 190,000 watts from a height above average terrain (HAAT) of 361 feet.
-It is grandfathered at a much higher power than would be permitted today, 50,000 watts.
-WOMC broadcasts in the HD Radio hybrid format; its HD2 subchannel formerly played oldies from the 1950s, 1960s and 1970s as the main signal once did, while the HD3 subchannel was called "Musictown 104-3", and featured all Detroit artists.
+WOMC is a Class B FM station.
+It has an effective radiated power (ERP) of 190,000 watts from a height above average terrain (HAAT) of 361 feet (110 meters).
+It is grandfathered at a much higher power than would be permitted today for Class B stations, 50,000 watts.
+WOMC broadcasts using HD Radio technology.
+The HD2 digital subchannel carries a simulcast of WFDF (910 AM), airing a conservative talk format.

 History

-Early years
+WEXL-FM

-On March 5, 1948, the station signed on as WEXL-FM.
+The station signed on the air on March 5, 1948, as WEXL-FM.
 It was owned by Royal Oak Broadcasting, along with AM sister station WEXL.
 Both stations were licensed to Royal Oak, Michigan.
-The two stations simulcasted much of their programming from 1948 until the 1960s.
+The two stations would simulcast much of their programming from 1948 until the 1960s.

 WEXL-AM-FM were acquired by family-owned Sparks Broadcasting in the 1950s.
 J.B.
 Sparks served as president, with Garnet Sparks and Gordon Sparks serving in other management roles.

-In the early 1950s, the FM station changed to WOMC while the AM station remained WEXL.
-The call sign stands for "Wayne, Oakland and Macomb Counties.
-The Sparks were able to boost WOMC's output to 214,000 watts, among the highest powered FM stations in the U.S. Today, the Federal Communications Commission does not license any station in the Detroit area for more than 50,000 watts, unless it dates back to the early days of FM radio.
+In 1951, the FM station changed its call sign to WOMC while the AM station remained WEXL.
+The call sign stands for "Wayne, Oakland and Macomb Counties".
+The Sparks were able to boost WOMC's output to 214,000 watts, among the highest-powered FM stations in the U.S. Today, the Federal Communications Commission does not license any station in the Detroit area for more than 50,000 watts, unless it grandfathered from the early days of FM radio.

+Beautiful music

 In the 1960s, the FCC began encouraging AM stations to develop new programming for their FM counterparts, rather than simply simulcasting.
-WOMC would switch to a Beautiful Music format, consisting of quarter-hour sweeps of instrumental cover versions of popular songs, as well as Hollywood and Broadway showtunes.
-Other Detroit stations also ran this largely automated format, including WJR-FM and WWJ-FM.
+WOMC switched to a Beautiful Music format, consisting of quarter-hour sweeps of instrumental cover versions of popular songs, as well as Hollywood and Broadway show tunes.
+Other Detroit stations also ran this largely automated format, including 96.3 WJR-FM and 97.1 WWJ-FM.

-WOMC was typically mired near the bottom of the local Arbitron ratings until 1973, when it was purchased by Metromedia.
+WOMC was typically near the bottom of the local Arbitron ratings until 1973, when it was purchased by Metromedia.
 The new owners retooled WOMC's easy listening format to include brighter and more uptempo material, an approach modeled after the successful WQLR-FM in Kalamazoo.
-WOMC's sales manager Bob Reinhardt was impressed with WQLR's format, especially when he learned that the station was programmed in-house and did not use a syndicated service, and requested that WQLR's programmers create a similar format for WOMC.
-WOMC's revised beautiful music format was an quick success, lifting the station from 28th place in the Detroit Arbitron ratings into the top three.
+WOMC's sales manager Bob Reinhardt was impressed with WQLR's format, especially when he learned that the station was programmed in-house and did not use a syndicated service.
+Reinhardt requested that WQLR's programmers create a similar format for WOMC.
+WOMC's revised beautiful music format was a quick success, lifting the station from 28th place in the Detroit Arbitron ratings into the top three.
 This marked the beginning of the beautiful music syndication service known as KalaMusic.